team-reflect/beginning-of-infinity/notes/Unsustainable.md

 [[Static Societies]], such as the inhabitants of Easter Island, eventually fail not because they use up all their resources, but because they fail to create the [[Knowledge]] to solve their problems and save themselves.

-In other words, the only way to keep riding this wave of unsustainability is by producing more [[Knowledge]] to solve our problems.
+In other words, the only way to keep riding this wave of unsustainability is by creating more [[Knowledge]] to solve our problems.

 See also: